David Hewlett

-David Ian Hewlett (born 18 April 1968) is a British-born Canadian actor, writer, and director known for his role as Dr. Rodney McKay in the Stargate science-fiction franchise.
-He first gained fame for his roles as Grant Jansky in the Canadian TV series Traders (1996—2000) and as David Worth in the Canadian psychological horror film Cube (1997).
-He had earlier appeared in the horror film Pin (1988) and the science-fiction film Scanners II: The New Order (1991).
+David Ian Hewlett (born 18 April 1968) is a British-born Canadian actor, writer and director, known for his role as Dr. Rodney McKay in the Stargate science-fiction franchise.
+He first gained fame for his roles as Grant Jansky in the Canadian TV series Traders (1996–2000) and as David Worth in the Canadian psychological horror film Cube (1997).
+He appeared in the horror film Pin (1988) and the science-fiction films Scanners II: The New Order (1991) and Rise of the Planet of the Apes (2011).

-More recently, Hewlett had a prominent supporting role in Rise of the Planet of the Apes (2011), portraying bad-tempered airplane pilot Douglas Hunsiker opposite John Lithgow and Andy Serkis.
-Hewlett played the character Fleming in the multi-Academy Award winning film The Shape of Water (2017).

 Early life

 Hewlett was born in Redhill, England, and moved with his family to Canada at the age of four.
-Hewlett received his first computer in his mid-teens and became a self-described "computer nerd".
+He received his first computer in his mid-teens and became a self-described "computer nerd".
 While attending high school in Toronto, he launched his acting career, starring in student films by Vincenzo Natali.
 He dropped out of high school in his senior year to pursue careers in acting and computing, at the beginning of his acting career in 1984 at the age of sixteen.

 Before his acting career took off, Hewlett ran Darkyl Media, a web site design firm, and also founded Fusefilm.com, a now defunct internet community for filmmakers.